 Unlike standard coordinate converters that use mathematical projection formulas, this tool provides a true-to-map conversion whenever a digitised wartime map for the area is available.
-This ensures the result matches the WW2 GSGS 4250 mapping used by British and Allied forces in Normandy and Northwest Europe.
-Where no georeferenced sheet exists, the converter falls back to a reliable projection-based conversion, still giving accurate latitude/longitude values.
+It supports both French Lambert Zone 1 (used on GSGS 4250 mapping by British and Allied forces in Normandy and Northwest Europe) and the Nord de Guerre grid system used across wider theatres.
+Where no georeferenced sheet exists, the converter falls back to a reliable projection-based conversion, still giving reasonable accurate latitude/longitude values.

 By combining Google Maps integration with overlays of original WW2 cartography, the converter offers both modern geographic precision and historical context.
 It is designed to be user-friendly, guiding you to select the correct two-letter grid prefix and helping you interpret references exactly as they appear in wartime documents.